Designing a Weekly Routine for Older Adults: Enhancing Independence, Well-being, and Quality of Life

 A. Assessment & Goal Setting

-Before diving into a new routine, take two to three days to simply observe your loved one’s current habits.
+Before diving into a new routine, take two to three days to observe your loved one’s current habits.
 Pay attention to their energy levels throughout the day, what activities they naturally enjoy, and how active they already are.
 This observation period sets the foundation for success.
 From there, set realistic and achievable goals that feel doable, not overwhelming.

 For example, you might start with “Take a 15-minute walk three times this week,” or “Do strength training with a sturdy chair twice this week.”
 Even something like “Join one social activity online” can make a meaningful difference in mood and engagement.